sergiokopplin/indigo/_posts/2016-02-29-build-a-github-blog-part-1.markdown

 - Pick a username you can tell your grandmother without making her blush.
 Also pick a short one - this doesn't need to look like your resume name either.
 Mine is aannasw, for example.
 - Download and install a copy of GitHub desktop, especially if you don't want to be using git code.

+Now here's the part where I had to start over.

-**Lessons Learned - Forking a Repo vs Download/Upload Zip** Now here's the part where I had to start over.
-If you are starting with an existing github theme, especially one that's being actively worked on, the developer of the theme may want you to 'fork' the theme from their repository.
+**Lessons Learned - Forking a Repo vs Download/Upload Zip** If you are starting with an existing github theme, especially one that's being actively worked on, the developer of the theme may want you to 'fork' the theme from their repository.
 It creates a link from your repository to theirs, and you can also more easily update your copy of it when they make changes to their theme.

 **Lessons Learned - Modifying a Theme's Structure**
-I also figured I could pretty easily modify an existing blog theme that had the blog on the front page, to something that had a landing page, and a link to the blog page.
+I also figured I could pretty easily modify an existing blog theme that had the blog on the front page, to something that had a landing page + a link to the blog page.
 I ended up chasing my tail for several weeks before I decided to look for a theme already set up the way I wanted, and start over with that.

 The theme I ultimately went with is the [Indigo theme](http://koppl.in/indigo) by [Sérgio Kopplin](http://koppl.in).
+<a id="fork-repo"></a>

 #### Option 1 - Fork an existing repository